JeremyDVL/ScamConBank-AWS/README.md

 ## <ins>Install

-## <ins>How to Run

-Load page and click the button in the top left hand corner.
+Clone Repo into editor => Open terminal in VS Code or other editor => run "npm init" to install packages or view package.json for packages to install.
+ Run "npm start".
+ScamCon should be running on localhost.

+ ## <ins>Technology Used
+ ScamCon was created using React, Bootstrap, NPM Build and deployed with AWS

 ## <ins>Future improvements

-There are many future improvements that would be useful to the user including a more descriptive icons and markers to show the user where items are on the map.
-A key to add descriptions to the icons.
-Navigation controls so the user can zoom and pan.
-A dropdown so the user might be able to choose multiple routes.
+There are many future improvements I would like to make.
+I am currently having issues connecting this to MongoDB for a backend server.
+I would like to get that resolved soon.
+I need to use more state and effect for immediate updates on the app.
+In the future I would like to turn this from a Bad Bank into a Good Bank by implementing more security features and restricting data access to only the current users data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).